How To Improve Skin Texture

 Dermaplaning is another professional treatment that can retexture skin.
 In this procedure, a medical-grade scalpel is scraped across the surface of the skin to remove a superficial layer of dead skin cells.
 This offers an immediate brightening and smoothing effect for dull, textured skin.

 Looking for even more solutions to smooth your skin’s texture?
-Visit an Eminence Organics partner spa to receive personalized product recommendations from a licensed esthetician.
+Visit Thai-Me Spa in Downtown Hot Springs, AR to receive personalized product recommendations from a licensed esthetician.